ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/rapidpunch.rst

       Interval: 500

 * ``Enabled`` determines whether the ability is available to use.
 It takes a boolean value [true/false].
-* ``Damage`` determines the amount of damage the ability does when used on another entity.
+* ``Damage`` determines the amount of damage the ability does, per punch, when used on another entity.
 It takes any positive integer and is equivalent to number of half hearts of damage.
 * ``Cooldown`` determines the cooldown of the ability after being used.
 It takes an integer value and is equivalent to number of milliseconds.]
 * ``Punches`` determines the number of punches to apply to the target entity.
 It takes an integer value.
 * ``Interval`` determines the the time interval in which the punches will occur.
 It takes an integer value and is equivalent to number of milliseconds.